Foundations of Teacher Education - Associate Degree

 - To be admitted to this program, learners must achieve a prior cumulative high school or college grade point average of 2.6 or higher OR a satisfactory academic skills assessment score.
 College grade point average must be based on 15 credits or more.
 To learn more about starting this program, please contact an academic advisor at (920) 498-5444 or (888) 385-6982.

-- Once you are accepted to the program, you will need to complete a Caregiver Background Check.
+- You will need to complete a Caregiver Background Check prior to being placed into Practicum courses.
 A fee is charged for this service.
-Additional information will be provided upon acceptance into the program.

 - Attend mandatory program orientation.